jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 Of course the reason being that we haven't written the actual HelloWorld Component as of yet.

 Let's write the minimum amount of code needed for it to pass.
-In this example, we just need a component that renders a name in it.
+In this example, we just need a component that renders `prop.name`.

 ```js
 import React from 'react';